 If you are like my husband and love classic cars, Ironstone typically hosts the second largest car show in California each September.
 Only Pebble Beach is larger.

-In 2020, Ironstone Vineyards pivoted and began offering drive-in movies during the summer, projecting them onto the huge screen previously used for concerts, which will hopefully resume in 2021.
+In 2020, Ironstone Vineyards pivoted and began offering drive-in movies during the summer, projecting them onto the huge screen previously used for concerts, which they will hopefully continue in the future!

 TOP TIP: Don’t miss the organ in the Alhambra music room.
 Saved from the Alhambra Theater in Sacramento, Ironstone Vineyards sometimes offers silent movies accompanied by the organ!
 They were showing Phantom of the Opera the day we visited.

-Best Things to Do in Murphys California and Calaveras County
+Best Things to Do Near Murphys California and Calaveras County

 Calaveras Big Trees State Park